Anura Docs

 Function Description Note

-getId() Returns the response ID used to query the result from Anura's servers.
+getId() Returns the Anura response ID used to query the result from Anura's servers.

-getExId() Returns the self declared unique external tracking ID used to query the result from Anura's servers.
+getExId() Returns the self-declared external tracking ID used to query the result from Anura's servers.

-getResult() Returns the result value.
-Requires full response.
+getResult() Returns the result value string.
+Requires full response or prior use of the queryResult() function.

-getRuleSets() Returns an array of detected broken rule sets.
-Requires full response and return rule sets.
+getRuleSets() Returns an array of broken rule sets.
+Return rule sets must be enabled.
+Requires full response or prior use of the queryResult() function.

 getInvalidTrafficType() Returns the type of invalid traffic: "SIVT" or "GIVT".
-Requires full response and return invalid traffic type.
+Return invalid traffic type must be enabled.
+Requires full response or prior use of the queryResult() function.

 getError() Returns an error message if one has been declared.

-If you do not specify a response variable when making a script request, "optionalResponseObjectVariable" will default to "Anura".
+If you do not specify the variable parameter when making a script request, "Anura" will be declared by default.

 A "full response" is available, which provides result data immediately and without the need to connect to the result endpoint.
 Talk to support about enabling or disabling the full response feature.